Queensland Water Modelling Network programs and projects

 Between a hot place and hypoxia: modelling to support climate adaptation of Queensland’s waterholes

 Fish populations in dryland rivers, such as many in the northern Murray-Darling Basin, are subject to frequent hydrological drought disturbances.
 During these disturbance events, fish populations resist drought by utilising waterholes as refuges.
-Led by The University of Western Australia in collaboration with The University of Queensland and the Queensland Department of Environment and Science, this project aims to develop new modelling capability to identify risks to fish occupying waterhole refuges and appropriate management actions.
+The University of Western Australia in collaboration with The University of Queensland and the Queensland Department of Environment and Science, have developed a new modelling capability to identify risks to fish occupying waterhole refuges and appropriate management actions.
+Read the report .

 Modelling surface water availability to inform water security for freshwater biodiversity

 Climate change is rapidly impacting the hydrological cycle and the availability of water resources for humans and nature.
 During extended dry periods, water storage in reservoirs is critical for human needs and persistent riverine pools provide essential refuges for aquatic biodiversity.
 However, there is a critical lack in understanding of how surface water availability changes in response to projected increases in climate variability and extreme events such as droughts.
 The project developed fine-grained, spatially-explicit predictive models of surface water availability under future scenarios of climate change throughout south-eastern Queensland river networks to inform water planning and biodiversity management.
 It also delivered critical hydrologic information for water utilities to assist water resource modelling and planning for human water security.
 Read the final report .